cdzombak/app-transport-security-talk-jan-2016/App Transport Security - What, Why, How.md

 }
 ```

-^ Here’s the general structure of the App Transport Security dictionary in your Info.plist.
+^ Here’s the general structure of the App Transport Security dictionary in your `Info.plist`.

-^ The keys and possible values are all documented, in Apple’s Cocoa documentation about Info.plist: https://developer.apple.com/library/ios/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html#//apple_ref/doc/uid/TP40009251-SW33
+^ The keys and possible values are all documented, in Apple’s Cocoa documentation about `Info.plist`: https://developer.apple.com/library/ios/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html#//apple_ref/doc/uid/TP40009251-SW33

 ^ The gist is, we can include an exception domain name, and under that domain name we can tell App Transport Security what exceptions apply for that domain.

-^ Let’s dig into the NSExceptionDomains key.
+^ Let’s dig into the `NSExceptionDomains` key.

 ---